10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 3. Early Morning Road to Hana Start

-Driving the Road to Hana is one of the top things to do in Maui so try to start as early as possible.
-Being stuck in a line of cars and fighting for parking won’t make for a very enjoyable day!
+Driving the Road to Hana is one of the best things to do on Maui.
+Try to start as early as possible.

-One of our best Road to Hana tips is to be patient.
 Even with the early start, you will encounter some traffic on this popular drive.
 Yield for others on all one-way bridges and go extra slow around corners to avoid accidents.
-For more of what to expect check out our full Road to Hana guide below!
+For more of what to expect, check out our full Road to Hana guide below.

 East Coast Maui HI